John-Carson/style/development-philosophy.md

 ### Give Product Context, Not Implementation Mandates

-Jason didn't say "use a single form" or "remove the Turbo Streams".
-He said:

 > "I'd imagined this as a single form in the sense that you'd make all of your selections and then 'apply'..."

 **The Pattern**: